Email mike [at] mikeklassen.net

 I am the Director of Provincial Affairs, British Columbia, for the Canadian Federation of Independent Business (CFIB).
 Our work promotes the cause of 10,000 small and medium-sized member businesses in B.C. and 109,000 across Canada.
 I lead lead the development of legislative, research and communication activities for policy issues in our downtown Vancouver office.

-A supporter of the arts, I am a director on PAL Vancouver‘s board of trustees, and a former Vice-Chair of the DOXA documentary festival board.
+In addition to my occupation, I am a member of the BC Small Business Roundtable.
+A supporter of the arts, I am a Vice-President on PAL Vancouver‘s board of trustees, and a former Vice-Chair of the DOXA documentary festival board.
 I also served as Vice-Chair of the respected Vancouver City Planning Commission (2007 – 2009), where I collaborated on initiatives to make cities more sustainable, walkable, and economically vibrant.
 Volunteerism is in my blood, and I regularly devote my time in support of organizing community events and promoting our local public school.

 Just in time for Vancouver’s Winter Olympics I co-created an online guide to free events held during the 2010 Games which attracted over 2 million visits.
 Thanks to the guide’s impact on Vancouver, BC’s Olympic success, I was publicly credited by the provincial Minister in charge with helping to turn around British Columbians’ surly attitude toward the 2010 Games.
 They became a glorious high-fiving community celebration and welcome-the-world party, and I’ll always be very proud of this contribution toward building Vancouver’s worldwide reputation.

 I am a Vancouver native, a proud Eastsider, a husband, and a dad.
 In my limited spare time I like to toil in my garden, visit with my neighbours, and along with my wife Stacey, indulge our passion for BC wine and wine travel.